 The District's holds investments in qualified external investments pools that measure all of its investment at amortized cost for financial reporting purposes.
-These investments are recorded at amortized costs.
+These investments are recorded at amortized cost.
 The following investments are recorded at amortized costs and are not subject to the fair value hierarchy:

-• Florida Cooperative Liquid Assets Securities System (FLCLASS)
+- Florida Cooperative Liquid Assets Securities System (FLCLASS) - Florida Education Investment Trust Fund (FEITF)